dp-os/gez/examples/docs/src/en/guide/essentials/rspack.md

 ---
 titleSuffix: Gez Framework High-Performance Build Engine
-description: An in-depth analysis of the Rspack build system in the Gez framework, including core features such as high-performance compilation, multi-environment builds, resource optimization, and more, empowering developers to build efficient and reliable modern web applications.
+description: An in-depth analysis of the Rspack build system in the Gez framework, including core features such as high-performance compilation, multi-environment builds, and resource optimization, helping developers build efficient and reliable modern web applications.
 head:
   - - meta
     - property: keywords